spanner/rbclipper/README.md

 * `Clipper#clockwise?(polygon)`

   True only if the supplied polygon points are oriented clockwise.
 Obeys the multiplier and use_full_coordinate_range settings for the clipper object.
+Remember that X point right and Y points down.